Sunshine's Secondary ESL Studio

 Estimated reading time: 5 minutes

 If you’ve ever stood in front of a room full of ESL teens and asked an open-ended question, you probably know the awkward silence that follows.
-Understanding how to build ESL speaking routines can help engage students who avoid eye contact, shuffle papers, and hope someone else will answer.
+Understanding how to build ESL speaking routines can make a huge difference in getting students to participate.
+Instead of avoiding eye contact or waiting for someone else to answer, students begin to see speaking as a normal part of class.
 For a long time, I struggled to get my classes speaking consistently—and even when they did talk, it was usually the same handful of students.

 What finally changed things for me was building speaking routines into every class.
 Instead of treating speaking practice as an occasional activity, I made it part of our daily rhythm.
-And the tool that made this possible?
-Simple conversation cards are a great way to start building ESL speaking patterns into the routine.
+Conversation cards became the simple tool that helped me build those routines and keep students engaged.

 When students know what to expect, they relax.
 Routines take away the pressure of “being put on the spot” and give students a clear structure.
 In ESL classrooms, speaking routines can offer several benefits:

-Once I shifted from random speaking prompts to daily routines, my classroom felt less like pulling teeth and more like guided practice, which shows the effectiveness of how to build ESL speaking routines.
+Once I shifted from random speaking prompts to daily routines, my classroom felt less like pulling teeth and more like guided practice.

-Here are a few of my go-to ways for weaving conversation cards into the structure of every ESL class:
+Here are a few of my favorite ways to weave conversation cards into the structure of every ESL class.

 1. Warm-Ups (2–3 minutes)